axelchalon/axelchalon.github.io/0-book-review/_posts/2025-04-26-clear-thinking-shane-parrish-summary.md

 	- **Brainstorm at least three options** — especially when there seems to be only two.
 	- **What if I have to?** (do one, or the other) What would be a proactive way of going about doing it?
 What would you change?
  - **What is the cost of choosing this?** What do I sacrifice for it?
- - - **Right decision but wrong result:** When you evaluate a decision, focus on your decision-making process, not the outcome.
+ - **Right decision but wrong result:** When you evaluate a decision, focus on your decision-making process, not the outcome.
 A good decision can still lead to a bad outcome. (× [Improvise: Celebrate the process]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}#^celebrate-the-process)) Take note of what information you were lacking when you made the decision.
 - **For fast consensus, ask for positive criteria.** (e.g. when picking a food spot with people, focus on wants rather than don't wants.)
 Applied to — music menu meeting. (× [Creative Being]({% link 0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md %}))
 ^
 - **Quantify tradeoffs.** How would of X to make it worth sacrificing Y?
 (Is this certification worth spending 10 hours on?
 Do I want to pay €20 to save five hours of work?)
 ^
 - **Rules to prevent decision fatigue.** (× [XPs](https://x.com/axelchalon/status/1867018534360060146); × [Ulysses Pact]({% link 0-book-review/_posts/2023-03-15-your-symphony-of-selves-summary.md %}#^ulysses)) — knowing your priorities help (× communicating your criteria when delegating)
 - **Tripwires** (conditional rules) — prevents clouded judgment in the moment.
 "When/if X happens, we do Y" (e.g. Mt.
 Everest: if this point is not reached by that time, we abort the climb.)
-- **Communicate your criteria when delegating decision-making.** Explain how you make your decisions. (× AI automations; Wouter van den Bijgaart's talk at PKM Summmit 2025)
+- <a name="^criteria"></a>**Communicate your criteria when delegating decision-making.** Explain how you make your decisions. (× AI automations; Wouter van den Bijgaart's talk at PKM Summmit 2025)
 	- Have it be clear for everyone what's the most important thing (e.g. the customer). (× [OKR]({% link 0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md %}) — picking the right metrics)
 		- **There is only one most important thing** — in every project, goal, company. (× The One Thing) (e.g. serving the customer)
 	- (× <a>Light the Music with a Beat</a>: check in with the client first thing, be on the same page on their vision and how the audience should feel.)